somatonic/TemplateNotes/README.md

 Adds a "Help" tab to pages for notes and instructions on the current template used.

-You can add content by simply putting a file in /templates/notes/ the module will automaticly load that file if it find one and adds a "Help" tab to pages edit form.
+You can add content by simply putting a file in /site/templates/notes/ the module will automatically load that file if it find one and adds a "Help" tab to pages edit form.

 Name the files using the template name.
 You can use html or markdown to write the help text.